Kirk Campbell

 Kirk Campbell (born March 22, 1986) is an American football coach.
-He is currently an offensive assistant for the Los Angeles Chargers of the National Football League (NFL).
+He is currently an offensive assistant coach for the Los Angeles Chargers of the National Football League (NFL).
 He was previously the offensive coordinator for the University of Michigan and Old Dominion University.
-He also coached at Penn State.

 Personal

 Campbell was born in 1986 to Kevin and Cindy Campbell.
 The youngest of three boys.
 His older brothers are Kevin Campbell and Kellen Campbell.
 He grew up in Pittsburgh, Pennsylvania, and attended West Allegheny Senior High School.
 He attended Mercyhurst University, where he played football as a wide receiver.
 Campbell graduated in 2008 with a degree in communications.
 He also earned a masters degree in business administration and management from Tiffin University, graduating in 2012.

 On June 30, 2017, Campbell married Lauren (Schiefelbein) Campbell a graphic designer.
 He and his wife have three daughters, Riley, Kinsley and McKenna.

 Coaching career

 Early years

 Campbell began his coaching career as graduate assistant at West Virginia Wesleyan College, from 2009 to 2010.
 He then coached the wide receivers and tight ends at Tiffin University in 2011.
 From 2012 to 2016, he was the offensive coordinator and assistant head coach at Alderson Broaddus University, a division II program.